Sign up

 Download the google-services.json file and place it in the root directory of your application module.

-Use the following code from the Firebase documentation to the project level build.gradle (<project>/build.gradle):
+Use the following code from the Firebase documentation for the project-level build.gradle (<project>/build.gradle):

 buildscript {